 “The doctor told me everything,” he explained, “about your treatment.
 I must thank you for your help.”

 His words brought no comfort.
-She had planned to leave quietly at daylight but she couldn't remember when she fell asleep.
-She wanted to avoid speaking to him again.
+She’d planned to leave at daylight, but she couldn't remember when she fell asleep.
+Avoiding him would have been for the best.
 Her mind was in turmoil.
-She still hated him but she had healed his wound with her powers and now he was thanking her.
+She still hated him, but she had healed his wound with her powers, and now he was thanking her.
 The young doctor was nowhere to be seen.
-Perhaps, it was time to leave.
+Perhaps it was time to leave.

 “You know who I am?”